-This classic dish can be as hearty or as light as you’d like, but regardless of how it’s made it’s certainly a staple at many Jewish delis and diners around the city.
-While they all may look the same the flavors can differ plenty.
+This classic dish can be as hearty or as light as you’d like, and while they all may look the same the flavors can differ plenty!
 The texture of the matzo ball itself has to be perfectly spongy, and the broth rich and savory.
 With passover coming up it’s only fitting to take a look this week at some of the exceptional matzo ball soups made around the city.
-Whenever you’re craving a flavorful matzo ball soup, check out our 6 favorite bowls in the city below.
+Whenever you’re craving this delicious soup, be sure to check out 10 of our favorite bowls of matzo ball soup in NYC.
 [We’ve also included a map at the bottom with more amazing selections for easier viewing.]

 2nd Avenue Deli deserves to be on every “best matzo ball soup” list out there.
 When you order the dish you can choose to have your matzo ball, carrots and broth accompanied by your choice of noodles, rice, or kasha.
 Here, the soup goes by the name of “Jewish Penicillin.”

 Where: Midtown – 162 E. 33rd St. / UES – 1442 1st Ave.

 This kosher East Village deli has been around since the 1940s, and still serves up some of the best vegetarian dishes in the area—particularly their matzo ball soup.
 This meatless dish has a lighter feel to it but is still very flavorful.

 Where: 127 2nd Ave.

 When: Tuesday-Saturday 8a.m. – 10p.m., Sunday 8a.m. – 9p.m.